>

 Yorkshire Relish (Derek, Dorothy and Nadine Elliott) sang Jack the Jolly Tar in 1980 on their Traditional Sound Recordings album An Old Family Business.

 Jolly Jack sang Jack the Jolly Jack Tar in 1983 on their Fellside album Rolling Down to Old Maui.
 This track was included in 2001 on the Fellside anthology Voices in Harmony.
-They commented in their sleeve notes:
+They noted:

 We've been singing this song regularly since we named the group after the impudent hero of the ever popular 18th century story.
 According to A.L.
 Lloyd it was derived from an old chapbook tale of The Squire and the Farm Servant and was still commonly known by seamen in modern times, usually in the version Do Me Ama.
 A sailor ashore overhears a conversation between the squire and a merchant's daughter and takes full advantage of his piece of luck.
 These words were collected by Cecil Sharp from Mr William Nott in Meshaw, Devon, in 1904.